White House vows to protect U.S. telecoms network from Huawei security threat | Politics

 White House vows to protect U.S. telecoms network from Huawei security threat

-The Biden administration will work to safeguard American telecoms networks from "untrusted vendors" like Huawei that threaten national security, the White House said on Wednesday, offering some insight into its plans for China's top telecoms equipment giant, long in Washington's crosshairs.
+The Biden administration will work to safeguard American telecoms networks from "untrusted vendors" like Huawei Technologies Co Ltd that threaten national security, the White House said on Wednesday, offering some insight into its plans for China's top telecoms equipment company, long in Washington's crosshairs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)